FAQ

 What chains does Flo Finance support?

-Ethereum, Base, Arbitrum, Optimism, and Solana out of the box.
-Cross-chain movement of tokenized positions is handled via LayerZero.
-We add chains based on integrator demand rather than chain-team partnerships.
+Base, Arbitrum, and Ethereum.
+Cross-chain movement of tokenized positions is handled via Chainlink CCIP.
+We add chains based on partner demand rather than chain-team partnerships.

 Does the token confer shareholder rights (voting, dividends)?